UPPMAX/NAISS_Slurm/docs/cluster.md

 Computer clusters are made up of many interconnected nodes, each with a limited number of cores and limited memory capacity.
-The main way an HPC cluster lets you speed up calculations is by letting you execute several steps in parallel.
-In other words, a problem must be typically be parallelizable to gain any speed-up.
+The main way an HPC cluster lets you speed up computations is by letting you execute several tasks in parallel.
+In other words, a problem must somehow be split into many tasks to gain any speed-up.

 ### Many serial jobs

-Tasks that can be split up into many serial jobs will run faster on a computer cluster.
+Running many independent tasks can be done faster on a computer cluster.
 No special programming is needed, but you can only run on one core for each task.
 It is good for long-running single-threaded jobs.
 This type of workflow is good for problems like parameter sweeps, where the same code is run repeatedly